viktor02/EroSmb/README.rst

 Nmap OS Detection sends special packets to the tcp/ip stack and parses the response for matches.
 This is universal, but unreliable and slow.

+EroSmb only scan two ports (139 and 445) and if the connection is successful, it asks about the SMB protocol version of the server and the OS version.
+This is fast and reliable way.

     - Can I scan entire Internet?

 No, because on every IP address programs make a new thread and you just might not have enough memory and processor time.